Prag8855/aab/content/guides/german-health-insurance.md

 ## Your options

 Your options depend on your situation and your income.
 Use my health insurance calculator to see your options.
+[Talk to a broker](#insurance-brokers) to get recommendations.

 {% include '_blocks/healthInsuranceCalculator.html' %}

 ### For employees

-Your employer does not decide which insurance you can have.
+You can get public health insurance, and sometimes private health insurance.
+Your employer does not choose your health insurance.
 If you [lose your job](/guides/losing-your-job), you do not lose your health insurance.

-Your options depend on your income:

 **If you earn over {{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}}€ per year**, you can choose public or private health insurance.
 Your employer pays half of your health insurance.

 **If you earn under {{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}}€ per year**, you can only choose public health insurance.
-Your employer pays half of your health insurance.
+Doctors and civil servants can also choose private health insurance.[^31] Your employer pays half of your health insurance.

-**If you have a [minijob](/glossary/Minijob)**, you can choose public or private health insurance.[^0] ???Does your employer pay half???
+**If you have a [minijob](/glossary/Minijob)**, you can choose public or private health insurance.[^0] Your family's health insurance can [cover you for free](#free-health-insurance).
+Otherwise, you must pay around {{GKV_MIN_COST|cur}}€ per month.
+Your employer does not pay half of it.[^36]

+**If you [lose your job](/guides/losing-your-job)** and you get [unemployment benefits](/glossary/ALG%20I), it pays for your health insurance.
+Otherwise, you must pay around {{GKV_MIN_COST|cur}}€ per month.

+### For students

+You can choose public or private health insurance.
+You usually get a cheaper tariff.
+You sometimes get free health insurance.
+The best option depends on your age.

+**If you are under 25 years old**, you can get [free health insurance](#free-health-insurance) from your parents or your spouse.
+Otherwise, you must pay around {{GKV_COST_STUDENT|cur}}€ per month for public health insurance.[^1] Some private health insurers have cheaper insurance for students.[^44]

+**If you are under 30 years old**, you can get free health insurance from your spouse.
+Otherwise, you pay the student tariff for public health insurance: around {{GKV_COST_STUDENT|cur}}€ per month.[^1] Some private health insurers also have a student tariff.[^44]

+**If you are over 30 years old**, you can't get free health insurance from your family, and you can't get the student tariff.
+You pay the same price as unemployed people: around {{GKV_MIN_COST|cur}}€ per month.

+**If you are a foreign student**, you might need health insurance between your arrival in Germany and your first day of school.
+Non-EU students can get expat insurance.
+EU students can use their health insurance from their home country.

+**If you have a job**, your options change.
+If your income is over ??? per month, you can't get the student tariff, you can't get free health insurance from your family, and you can't use your foreign health insurance.
+You are treated [like an employee](#for-employees).

+If your job is related to your studies, and you work less than 20 hours per week, you can still get the student tariff. ???Familienversicherung, EHIC???

+**If you are self-employed**, your options change.
+If your income is over ??? per month, you can't get the student tariff, you can't get free health insurance from your family, and you can't use your foreign health insurance.
+You are treated [like a self-employed person](#for-self-employed-people).

+[Ask a broker](#insurance-brokers) to help you choose.
+They can help you find the cheapest health insurance.

+### For unemployed people

+If you get [[ALG I]] or [[Bürgergeld]], you must usually switch to public health insurance.[^41] Health insurance is free; the state pays for it.[^42]

+If you don't get [[ALG I]] or [[Bürgergeld]], you can get public or private health insurance.
+With public health insurance, you pay the minimum tariff; around {{GKV_MIN_COST|cur}}€ per month.[^40]

+### For self-employed people

-Doctors and civil servants can choose public or private health insurance.[^31]
+**If you are self-employed**, you can choose public or private health insurance.[^4] If you have a low income, private health insurers might reject you.

+Your spouse's public health insurance does not cover you, because you are self-employed.[^37]

+### For trainees

+If you are a trainee (Azubi) and make 325€ per month or less, your employer must pay for your health insurance.
+Otherwise, you pay the same prices as a regular employee.[^43]

+### Free health insurance

+Your spouse's public health insurance covers you for free if...[^34]

+- Your spouse has public health insurance
+- **and** you earn less than {{MINIJOB_MAX_INCOME|cur}}€ per month

+Your health insurance from another EU country covers you if...[^39]

+- You earn less than ??? per month
+- **or** you are a student, your job is related to your studies, and you work 20 hours per week or less[^38]

+(from the students section)

+Your parents' health insurance covers you for free if...

+- Your parents have public health insurance
+- You are under 25 years old
+- **and** you earn less than {{MINIJOB_MAX_INCOME|cur}}€ per month

+Your spouse's health insurance covers you for free if...

+- Your spouse has public health insurance
+- **and** you earn less than {{MINIJOB_MAX_INCOME|cur}}€ per month

 ## Public health insurance